For most babies, skin-to-skin contact is what they need to calm and warm them after birth. Skin-to-skin contact is also called kangaroo care.

 Skin-to-skin contact after the birth

-Immediately after the birth, a midwife will dry your baby and place them on your chest.
+Immediately after the birth, a midwife will place your baby on your chest and dry any excess fluids.
 Your baby will be naked (except for a hat and nappy).
 You will get a blanket to keep you and your baby warm.

 Enjoy this time, rest and relax together.
 This is your chance to get to know your baby.
 The hours after your baby's birth are the most important to bond and attach with your baby.
 This first contact is very important for building and maintaining a relationship with your baby.